Easonyesheng/A2PM-MESA/README.md

   - Note that the `mast3r` requires specific environment, please refer to its [repo](https://github.com/naver/mast3r).
     - After installation, run `pip install loguru hydra-core seaborn kornia yacs pytorch-lightning PyMaxFlow` in the `mast3r` conda environment.
     - If there are more missing packages, please install them accordingly.
-  - DO NOT forget to run `git submodule update --init --recursive` to get the submodules in `point_matchers/mast3r/`.
+  - DO NOT forget to run `git submodule update --init --recursive` to get the submodules in `reconer/mast3r/`.
-    - Need `git submodule update --init --recursive`  in the `point_matchers/mast3r/` folder to get `dust3r` and `dust3r/croco`.
+    - Need `git submodule update --init --recursive`  in the `reconer/mast3r/` folder to get `dust3r` and `dust3r/croco`.
+    - Make a soft link of `reconer/mast3r` to `point_matchers/mast3r`.
     - If meet some `import` error, please check the `sys.append` lines in `point_matchers/mast3r.py`.

   - For `mast3r`'s **Results**, see [here](#expected-results-of-mast3r); and for `dust3r`'s **Results**, see [here](#expected-results-of-dust3r).